total-typescript/total-typescript-book/src/032-typescript-only-features/workshop.md

 ### 118 - Enums

 We're declaring `LogLevel` as an object containing a bunch of numbers.
-These how much logging info we want.
+These show how much logging info we want.

 Inside our function, we then compare the level to a globalLogLevel to see if we should log.